Cloud Computing

 Creating Your LEMP Server

 Ok, let's get started with the Linux part and install our preferred distribution.
-Create an account on Digital Ocean, and login to create your first Droplet.
+Create an account on Digital Ocean (Free $200 Credit), and log in to create your first Droplet.

 Next, choose the size of your Droplet.
 You can skip the Backups and Block Storage section for now.
 You can always add these later.
 Since this will act as a secondary server, I don't need either of those solutions.

 Choose your Datacenter that best matches where your customers are geographically.
-A close server means low latency, and that's what you want.
+A server near your primary visitors means lower latency, and that's what you want.

 Next, you have some Additional Options to choose from: